 Melides in Portugal: an authentic village of the Alentejo

-The village of Melides is not very big, but it is particularly charming.
+The village of Melides in Portugal is not very big, but it is particularly charming.
 The atmosphere is quiet, friendly and very pleasant.
 A traditional whitewashed church and a covered market enliven local life.
 Farmers and fishermen sell fresh fish and fruit and vegetables from their farms.

 Strolling through the alleys of the village’s ancient centre, you can see 18th- and 19th-century properties with woodwork and wrought-iron balconies of the period.
 The ruins of the old church of “Santa Marinha” (late 15th century) are also worth a detour.
 Its impressive columns, walls and buttresses are still clearly visible.